-It may be inferred from Figure 3 that the probability of a leading vehicle to stop increases as its distance is further away from the stop line.
+It may be inferred from Figure 2 that the model derived from this study showed that both position of a vehicle in the platoon and distance from the stop line influenced the decision of a driver at the onset of amber.
+The probability of a leading vehicle to stop increases as its distance is further away from the stop line.
 The probability of the following vehicles in a platoon to stop derived above is, however, based on the assumption that they can only have a choice to proceed if their respective leading vehicles have decided not to stop.